 Through his 30-plus years of experience, Tim has grown increasingly passionate about promoting awareness of the national debt problem and advocating for a pro-growth U.S. economic agenda.
 Tim actively participates in Erskine Bowles’s and Sen. Alan Simpson’s Fix the Debt campaign, a non-partisan movement to put America on a better fiscal and economic path, since it was founded in 2012, serving as co-chairman of the Tennessee chapter beside former Governor Winfield Dunn.
 In 2014, Tim founded The Main Street Growth & Opportunity Coalition, a national alliance of businesses, local trade organizations and concerned citizens committed to a common sense, pro-growth agenda for America.
 That same year, he founded Investors Unite, an organization representing Fannie Mae and Freddie Mac shareholders that seek full restitution of dividends seized by the Treasury Department.
 National news outlets regularly ask Tim to speak on these issues.

-Tim founded and serves as president of the St. Joseph’s Teachers College Foundation whose nonprofit mission supports the education and certification of teachers in science and math in Moshi, Tanzania.
+Tim’s philanthropic work – through his foundation, Pagliara Charities – reflects the passion he has for life and is best represented in the school he helped start over 18 years ago in Moshi Tanzania, Mwenge Catholic University, which has 4,300 students enrolled in a curriculum that certifies teachers in science and math.
 He serves as a member of the Chaminade College Preparatory School (St. Louis) Board of Trustees and has served in Nashville area leadership positions for the Heritage Foundation, Carnton Plantation, Battle Ground Academy, the Boy Scouts of America and Saint Thomas Hospital.

 Tim earned his undergraduate degree at St. Louis University and a law degree from St. Louis University School of Law.
 He also graduated from the Wharton School Securities Industry Institute at the University of Pennsylvania and is a member of the Tennessee Bar Association.

-An avid outdoorsman, skier and hiker, some of his achievements include hiking to the base camp of Mount Everest and climbing Africa’s Mount Kilimanjaro 10 times.
+An avid outdoorsman, skier and hiker, some of his achievements include hiking to the base camp of Mount Everest and climbing Africa’s Mount Kilimanjaro 11 times.
 He also spends time at sea level licensed as a United States Coast Guard 100-ton Master Captain.
-He has two children, Travis, a urologic surgeon in Minneapolis, and Jennifer, a Senior Vice President and Financial Advisor also with CapWealth.
+He has two children, Travis, a urologic surgeon in Minneapolis, and Jennifer, an Executive Vice President and Financial Advisor also with CapWealth.

 You can reach Tim at firstname.lastname@example.org or by calling our office at 615.778.0740.